bhdicaire/repositoryTemplate/.github/CONTRIBUTING.md

  * Proposing new features
  * Becoming a maintainer

-We use GitHub to host code, track issues/feature requests, and review pull requests.
+We use GitHub to host code, track issues/ feature requests, and review pull requests.

 :point_right: First-time contributor?
-Don’t worry — we’ll guide you through it.
-Every contribution is reviewed before being merged into main.
+Don't worry, we'll guide you through it.
-If you’re new to GitHub, start by creating an account using this guide.
+If you're new to GitHub, start by creating an account using this [guide](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

-If you’re unsure about anything, feel free to contact us.

 ## Code of Conduct